microsoft/FASTER/docs/_docs/31-fasterkv-revivification.md

     - Otherwise, we try to CAS the newly-Tombstoned record's `.PreviousAddress` into the `HashBucketEntry`.
         - It is possible to fail the CAS due to a concurrent insert
     - If this succeeds, then we `Add` the record onto the freelist.
 This Seals it, in case other threads are traversing the tag chain.
+        - If this `Add` fails, it will be due to the bin being full.
+Rather than lose the record entirely, FASTER attempts to re-insert it as a deleted record.
+- `Upsert` and `RMW` which perform RCU will check *before* doing the CAS to see that the source record is in the `HashBucketEntry`.
+If so and all other conditions apply, the source record is freelisted as for `Delete` (except that no attempt is made to reinsert it if `Add` to the freelist fails).
 - `Upsert()` and `RMW()` will try to revivify a freelist record if they must create a new record:
     - They call `TryTakeFreeRecord` to remove a record from the freelist.
     - If successful, `TryTakeFreeRecord` initializes the record by: